mainawycliffe/kamanda/.github/ISSUE_TEMPLATE/support-or-question.md

 ---
 name: Support or Question
-about: Describe this issue template's purpose here.
+about: Ask a question or get support for any issue you facing
 title: ''
 labels: question
 assignees: ''